-Passion (from the Latin word for “suffering”) means to have powerful feelings for a thing.
+Passion — from the Latin word pati, which means “suffering” — is to have powerful feelings for a thing.

 The more time you spend with something, the more your feelings for it will grow.

-This, incidentally, is why friendships forged in work are much stronger than friendships forged in, for instance, whiskey.
+This, incidentally, is why friendships forged in work are much stronger than friendships forged in, for instance, guilty pleasures.

 3. It’s too difficult